 Harry Kane and friends…

 Welcome back to our Premier League Team of the Season.
+Previously, we named our midfield trio.
 In this part, we will name the three best attacking players of this season, which, again, were fairly easy to pick.
 I will not lie to you all, most of this team picks itself.

 Harry Kane (Tottenham Hotspur)